Blueberry Pruning Guide

 ♦ Highbush Blueberry (Vaccinium corymbosum)

-This is the blueberry of commerce, the one sold in nurseries, the one planted in edible gardens and ornamental landscapes, and the one this guide primarily addresses.
-Highbush varieties grow 4-8 feet tall as upright, multi-stemmed shrubs with distinct individual canes emerging from the crown.
-They produce the large, familiar berries sold in grocery stores and farmers' markets.
-The fruiting-wood system matters intensely here because production quality is directly tied to cane age: stems in their second through fifth year carry the heaviest crops of the largest berries, while older stems produce progressively smaller fruit on weaker laterals until they become net liabilities the plant is wasting energy on.
+This is the blueberry of commerce, the one sold at nurseries, planted in edible gardens and ornamental landscapes alike, and the one this guide primarily addresses throughout.
+Highbush varieties grow four to eight feet tall as upright, multi-stemmed shrubs, with distinct individual canes emerging directly from the crown of the plant.
+They produce the large, familiar berries you'd recognize from a grocery store or farmers market.
+The fruiting wood system matters intensely on this type because production quality is directly tied to cane age.
+Stems in their second through fifth year carry the heaviest crops of the largest berries, while older stems produce progressively smaller fruit on weaker laterals until they eventually become net liabilities the plant is wasting energy maintaining.

-Highbush blueberries require acidic soil (pH 4.5-5.5), consistent moisture, and at least six hours of direct sun for good production.
-The sandy, naturally acidic soils common along the Seacoast from Rye through Kittery are often close to ideal with minimal amendment.
-Sulfur or peat incorporation may be needed on heavier clay or neutral-pH sites inland toward Exeter or Durham.
-Cross-pollination between two or more varieties planted within 20 feet increases berry size and crop load by 20-30% — always plant at least two different cultivars.
+Highbush blueberries require genuinely acidic soil, a pH between 4.5 and 5.5, consistent moisture, and at least six hours of direct sun for good production.
+The sandy, naturally acidic soils common along the Seacoast from Rye through Kittery are often close to ideal with only minimal amendment needed.
+Sulfur or peat incorporation may be necessary on heavier clay or more neutral pH sites further inland toward Exeter or Durham.
+Cross pollination between two or more varieties planted within twenty feet of each other increases berry size and overall crop load by twenty to thirty percent, which is why we always recommend planting at least two different cultivars rather than a single variety alone.

 ♦ Lowbush Blueberry (Vaccinium angustifolium)

-The native wild blueberry of Maine and northern New England — a spreading groundcover at 6-18 inches tall that colonizes through underground rhizomes.
-Lowbush produces tiny, intensely flavored berries prized for baking and preserves, and provides spectacular scarlet fall color as a groundcover or edging plant.
-It's genuinely ornamental as well as edible, making it an exceptional living mulch beneath highbush plantings or a standalone groundcover for sunny, acidic banks.
+This is the native wild blueberry of Maine and northern New England, a spreading groundcover running six to eighteen inches tall that colonizes an area through underground rhizomes over time.
+Lowbush produces tiny, intensely flavored berries prized for baking and preserves, and it provides spectacular scarlet fall color as either a groundcover or an edging plant.
+It's genuinely ornamental as well as edible, making it an exceptional living mulch beneath highbush plantings or a standalone groundcover for a sunny, acidic bank.

-Lowbush pruning is entirely different from highbush.
-Commercial wild blueberry growers manage lowbush on a two-year cycle: mow or burn the entire patch to ground level in alternate years, producing a vegetative regrowth year followed by a heavy fruiting year.
-For home gardens, simply mow or cut the patch to 2-3 inches every other March.
+Lowbush pruning works entirely differently from highbush, and it's a much simpler system overall.
+Commercial wild blueberry growers manage lowbush on a two year cycle, mowing or burning the entire patch to ground level in alternating years, which produces a vegetative regrowth year followed by a heavy fruiting year.
+For home gardens, simply mow or cut the patch back to two to three inches every other March.
 The off year produces the leafy growth that becomes the following year's fruiting wood.
-No selective cane management, no thinning — just a biennial reset.
-The scarlet fall color appears in both years.
+There's no selective cane management here and no thinning required, just a straightforward biennial reset.
+The scarlet fall color shows up in both years of the cycle regardless.

 Fruiting-Wood Biology: Why Cane Age Matters